LoyolaChicagoBooks/introcs-csharp/rst/cmdline.rst

 Command Line Introduction
 ==========================

-We will be directing you to use a command window or terminal to compile and run C# programs. [#RYacobellis]_
+Sometimes we will be directing you to use a command window or terminal to compile and run
+C# programs. [#RYacobellis]_

 Reasons to use the command line: